OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-fan.md

 If you have jumpers handy, we recommend using them as a bridge between the header of the fan and the PWM expansion.

 First we'll have to set up the transistor.
-For our lab setup, we used a STS8550 PNP transistor with a 2-wire PC case fan.
+For our lab setup, we used a STS8050 NPN transistor with a 2-wire PC case fan.
 If you use a different model, make sure to note which pin is the base/collector/emittor.

+>If you use a PNP transistor, your fan will automatically turn on unless you set the pwm output to 100%.
+This is because PNP transistors turn 'on' when the base draws current, when the PWM channel is at 0% duty, it draws a tiny bit of current - enough to turn on the transistor!

 Most commonly, case fans have three pins/wires - one of which is a tachometer output.
 If you're using one of these, make sure there's no power being supplied to the output pin, this will cause damage to the fan.